 Keokuk’s wealth of electric power has caused a tremendous influx of important power consuming industries and has greatly stimulated the city.
 The 150,000 horsepower hydroelectric plant was completed July 1, 1913 at a cost of approximately $25,000,000.

 The impounded water above the dam has been named variously Lake Keokuk and Lake Cooper.
 It has backed the water of the Mississippi to a distance of about 40 miles.
 This lake, for it is virtually without current, is thus more than 40 miles long and averages more than a mile in width.
 It affords unparalleled opportunities for all water sports.
 Keokuk has many speedboat and sailboat enthusiasts.
-The opportunities for fishing are unexcelled and followers of that sport are all familiar with Keokuk’s waters.
+The opportunities for fishing are unsurpassed and followers of that sport are all familiar with Keokuk’s waters.

 From its early history, Keokuk has been an important industrial center.
 The chief factors that have brought this about are the presence of substantial businessmen of judgment and foresight, excellent shipping facilities and freight rates and the largest hydroelectric power plant on the Mississippi.
 A large variety of products are manufactured in Keokuk, including almost everything from breakfast foods to steel castings.
 The wealth of electric power has brought a cluster of important industries to this city.

 The U. S. Coast Guard maintains a close supervision of river traffic and safety on the Mississippi River through its unit stationed in Keokuk.